-'the grandparents, and particularly the grandmother, were caring for the child, with the mother, apart from short periods of contact, playing no part in such care and being off the scene.
-However, in Re J it was the mother who, when living with the father, had primary care of the child and she continued to have that care when she came to the United Kingdom.'
+"the grandparents, and particularly the grandmother, were caring for the child, with the mother, apart from short periods of contact, playing no part in such care and being off the scene.
+However, in In re J.it was the mother who, when living with the father, had primary care of the child and she continued to have that care when she came to the U.K."

-He considered that Waite LJ in Re B:

-'was clearly basing his finding that rights of custody existed on a consideration of the extent of the actual privileges enjoyed and duties carried out by the particular parent.
-He held that it was a question of fact in each case.'

-Applying this to the facts of Re O, the grandparents had joint custodial rights.
+He considered that Waite L.J., in In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249, as "clearly basing his finding that rights of custody existed on a consideration of the extent of the actual privileges enjoyed and duties carried out by the particular parent.
+He held that it was a question of fact in each case."
+Applying this to the facts of In re O. (Child Abduction: Custody Rights) [1997] 2 F.L.R.
+702, the grandparents had joint custodial rights.

-Mr Karsten acknowledges that the facts of the cases before me are very different from those in Re B and Re O. Those cases were a good example of the courts doing their utmost to protect children from being taken away from their primary carers, the classic case of abduction in the public mind.
+Mr. Karsten acknowledges that the facts of the cases before me are very different from those in In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249 and In re O. (Child Abduction: Custody Rights) [1997] 2 F.L.R.
+702. Those cases were a good example of the courts doing their utmost to protect children from being taken away from their primary carers, the classic case of abduction in the public mind.
 In the two cases before me, the mothers were and had always been the children's primary carers.
 They had not abandoned the care of their children to the fathers or to anyone else.
 These fathers were not even living in the same households as the children at the time when they were removed.

-However, in the W case, there is one important similarity with Re B and Re O. The father was on the point of acquiring parental responsibility.
+However, in the W. case, there is one important similarity with In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249 and In re O. (Child Abduction: Custody Rights) [1997] 2 F.L.R.
+702. The father was on the point of acquiring parental responsibility.
 His application had been thoroughly investigated and was due to be adjudicated upon in a few days' time.
 The welfare officer had recommended that it be granted.
 The court did indeed grant it at the hearing on 15 September.
-To that extent the situation meets the concept of 'rights... which... a court would nevertheless be likely to uphold in the interests of the child concerned'.
-However, unlike the Re B and Re O cases, the father was not 'carrying out duties and enjoying privileges of a custodial or parental character' other than his contact with the child.
-Given the difficulty of reconciling Re B and Re O with Re J in any event, I ask myself whether the policy of the convention indicates that the concept of inchoate rights should be extended to include this situation.
+To that extent the situation meets the concept of "rights . . . which . . . a court would nevertheless be likely to uphold in the interests of the child concerned."
+However, unlike In re B. and In re O., the father was not "carrying out duties and enjoying privileges of a custodial or parental character" other than his contact with the child.
+Given the difficulty of reconciling In re B. and In re O. with In re J. (A Minor) (Abduction: Custody Rights) [1990] 2 A.C.
+562 in any event, I ask myself whether the policy of the Hague Convention of 1980 indicates that the concept of inchoate rights should be extended to include this situation.

-The policy of the convention
+The policy of the Hague Convention 1980

-In Re B (A Minor) (Abduction) [1994] 2 FLR 249, 260 Waite LJ described the purposes of the convention like this:
+In In re B. (A Minor) (Abduction) [1994] 2 F.L.R.
+249 Waite L.J. described the purposes of the Hague Convention of 1980 like this, at p.
+260:

-'The objective is to spare children already suffering the effects of breakdown in their parents' relationship the further disruption which is suffered when they are taken arbitrarily by one parent from their settled environment and moved to another country for the sake of finding there a supposedly more sympathetic forum or a more congenial base.'
+"The objective is to spare children already suffering the effects of breakdown in their parents' relationship the further disruption which is suffered when they are taken arbitrarily by one parent from theirsettled environment and moved to another country for the sake of finding there a supposedly more sympathetic forum or a more congenial base."

-In Re B (Abduction) (Rights of Custody) [1997] 2 FLR 594, 598, on the other hand, Swinton Thomas LJ said:
+In In re B. (Abduction) (Rights of Custody) [1997] 2 F.L.R.
+594, on the other hand, Swinton Thomas L.J. said, at p.
+598: